 As it “burns”, the sun continually spews out charged particles, mostly electrons and protons, creating a solar wind.
 Fortunately for us, the magnetic field due to the Earth’s metal core deflects these particles so that most of them pass around the Earth without doing any harm.
 Otherwise, they could actually blow away the Earth’s atmosphere.
 Mars is much smaller than Earth and has lost its original molten core and magnetic field, so the solar wind has stripped away its atmosphere, leaving the red desert that space probes are exploring today.

-The Earth’s magnetic field can deflect only a certain amount of the solar wind.
-In 1859, an enormous solar storm called the Carrington storm released so much electromagnetic energy and solar matter that aurora were seen as far south as the Caribbean and as far north as Santiago, Chile.
+The Earth’s magnetic field can deflect only a limited amount of the solar wind.
+In 1859, an enormous solar storm called the Carrington storm released so much electromagnetic energy and solar matter that aurora were seen as close to the Equator as the Caribbean and Santiago, Chile.
 Telegraph communication was often interrupted and operators reported sparks jumping from their equipment.
 If it happened again now, things like GPS satellites and telecommunications equipment could suffer.

 Plate tectonics (from the Greek tecton, builder or carpenter) is the theory which explains how plates of continental crust move about on the surface of the Earth.
 It answers the question of how and why they move.
 It explains the existence of volcanoes and mountains and furnishes the background for all Earth science.
 It has been said to be the theory of “how the Earth works”.
 It has transformed and integrated modern geology just as quantum mechanics and relativity have modern physics or evolution, biology.